cloudfright/eonet-js/README.md

 # Introduction

-This is a Code Club project to build a simple web application to interact with and visualise NASA's ENONET [API](https://eonet.sci.gsfc.nasa.gov/).
+This is a project to build a simple web application to interact with and visualise NASA's ENONET [API](https://eonet.sci.gsfc.nasa.gov/).
 The data from this API provides information about past and current worldwide natural events.
-We will use HTML, CSS and JavaScript to build this application.
+For simplicity, the application avoids any JavaScript frameworks and explores some of the newer features in ES2015 and beyond.
+Bootstrap is used for styling and  chart.js and mapbox are used for visualisation.

 ## Getting Started

-- Read the API documentation [here](https://eonet.sci.gsfc.nasa.gov/docs/v3)
+- Read the EONET API documentation [here](https://eonet.gsfc.nasa.gov/docs/v3)
-- Refer to the Code Club [backlog](https://dev.azure.com/allenovery/Code%20Club/_backlogs/backlog/Code%20Club%20Team/Epics/) for more details about the planned work